 Price variations.
 Does the inventory price on the delivery invoice match that of the quoted price during ordering?
 Is the variance justified (e.g., last-minute request of additional inventory)?

-Ensuring product quality and productivity is an essential component of every food manufacturer/processor’s business.
-The effects of poor delivery, quality, documentation, etc., can be felt throughout the product’s lifecycle, ending with the consumer and his or her satisfaction (or lack thereof) of the product itself.
+Ensuring product quality and productivity is an essential component.
+The effects of poor delivery, quality, documentation, etc., can be felt throughout the product’s lifecycle, ending with the consumer and their satisfaction (or lack thereof) of the product itself.

 Scorecarding for Quality and Purchasing

-Conversely, an automated system such as TraceGains digitizes all of the documentation associated with an inventory shipment and produces actionable items, including scorecards.
-This process minimizes the risk introduced from inputting data incorrectly (human error) and provides an early warning system for companies.
+Conversely, an automated system such as TraceGains digitizes all documentation associated with an inventory shipment and produces actionable items, including scorecards.
+This process minimizes the risk of inputting data incorrectly (human error) and provides an early warning system for companies.

 How?
 TraceGains doesn’t merely store documents; it extracts the meaningful data and compares it with pre-specified business rules.
 This automation allows staff members to be proactive in addressing issues rather than reactive.

 Additionally, by scoring suppliers, quality and purchasing staff members can monitor consistent issues with individual suppliers.
 For example, “XYZ” supplier might be consistently late with deliveries by a few days.
-It has displayed a high level of product defects that have resulted in corrective action to replace damaged or out-of-spec inventory.
-Both of these issues delayed production and go-to-market capabilities.
+In addition, it has displayed a high level of product defects that have resulted in corrective action to replace damaged or out-of-spec inventory.
+Unfortunately, both issues delayed production and go-to-market capabilities.
 Fortunately, with the help of a scorecard, the quality team monitored the trends with “XYZ” supplier.
-It moved to a different supplier with a better rating, thereby returning it to normal productivity levels.
+As a result, it moved to a different supplier with a better rating, thereby returning it to normal productivity levels.

 Both parties Supplier effectiveness can be reviewed by – food manufacturer receiving inventory and the supplier itself.
 By sharing the scores with the supplier, food manufacturers can facilitate continuous quality improvement.
-This process fosters accountability and overall gains in product and performance.
+In addition, this process fosters accountability and overall gains in product and performance.

 Scorecarding for Product Development

-Developing a new product presents many challenges, from creating a winning formula to selecting the right suppliers and establishing a go-to-market strategy.
-With the help of a scorecard, however, the process of choosing appropriate suppliers doesn’t have to be so challenging.
+Developing a new product presents many challenges, from creating a winning formula to selecting suitable suppliers and establishing a go-to-market strategy.
+With the help of a scorecard, however, choosing appropriate suppliers doesn’t have to be so challenging.
 Research and development (R&D) staff members can see which suppliers deliver a consistent product on time and on spec, and they’ll see the flip side of that coin and rule out suppliers who haven’t shown consistency or quality.

 Scorecarding for Improved Efficiencies

-Food manufacturers and suppliers can experience greater transparency and improved efficiencies through the use of scorecards.
+Food manufacturers and suppliers can experience greater transparency and improved efficiencies using scorecards.

-According to Illes Food Ingredients Ltd., one TraceGains customer, “The efficiencies we’ve gained are reviewing all the data we receive regularly.
+According to TraceGains customer Illes Food Ingredients Ltd., “The efficiencies we’ve gained are reviewing all the data we receive regularly.
 We’ve also been able to identify areas of improvement in dealing with some vendors that we might not have recognized until an issue occurred.
 It also allows us an easier means of establishing and maintaining our ingredient standards to compare them between the standards of various vendors for the same ingredient.”

 Supplier Compliance evaluates supplier product performance, lot by lot, from purchase order to production, extending inventory visibility to the shipping dock.
 Users can scorecard suppliers based on critical attributes such as continuous compliance with ingredient specifications and more.
 Want to learn more?
 Read more about Supplier Compliance here.